Ashkewww/Meat-Condition-Classification/READme.md

 ## Training

 The model was trained for 20 epochs.
 The model was compiled using Adam optimizer and categorical crossentropy Loss Functions.
-The mode was trained on Kaggle Notebook and achieve an accuracy of 0.96 on the training set and 0.92 on the validation set.
+The mode was trained on Kaggle Notebook and achieve an accuracy of <b>0.96</b> on the <b>training</b> set and <b>0.92</b> on the <b>validation</b> set.